 Thank you for uploading the precious footage."

 Three Comedy Trio feature films were produced, one by Nikkatsu and two by Shintoho.
 There are two trailers extant on YouTube, for two separate films, and they have several million views between the two of them.
-I think it's pretty safe to say that memories of this show run deep.
+Another snippet from the show can be found on NHK's website here.